Algorithmic Universality, Low-Degree Polynomials, and Max-Cut in Sparse Random Graphs: Introduction and Problem Statement

-\subsection{Algorithmic universality.
-The main result}
+\subsection{Algorithmic Universality.
+The Main Result}

-A totally different matter is the universality of algorithms.
-Suppose one runs an algorithm $\mathcal{A}$ for some input $\X=\X(F)$ distributed as $F$ and obtains a solution $\sigma_{ALG}(\X)$.
-Suppose now $\Y$ is generated according to distribution $F'$ which is different from $F$, but shares the first two moments with $F$.
+The previous section illustrates the universality of extremal cut values on random graphs.
+A totally different question is the universality of algorithms, which we now discuss.
+Suppose one runs an algorithm ${\rm ALG}$ for some input $\X=\X(\mathbb{Q})$ distributed as $\mathbb{Q}$ and obtains a solution $\pmb{\sigma}_{\rm ALG}(\X)$.
+Suppose now $\Y$ is generated according to distribution $\mathbb{Q}'$ which is different from $\mathbb{Q}$, but shares the first two moments with $\mathbb{Q}$.
 Is it the case that

-In particular is $\sigma_{ALG}(\Y)$ near optimal when $\sigma_{ALG}(\X)$ is?
-An evidence supporting this conjecture is found in~\cite{el2023local}.
-Specifically, there the authors adopt the algorithm first developed in~\cite{montanari2021optimization} for the SK model, to the same model but defined now on sparse regular locally tree-like graphs.